agjs/conx/README.md

 ##### classes

-classes option accepts class names as values where logger will iterate over your CSS files and grab values from there.
+classes option accepts class names as values where **conx** will iterate over your CSS files and grab values from there.
 This can be super handy if you want to use your SASS/LESS default layout to style your logs.
+This is **not the recommended** way of using CSS with **conx**.

 Your CSS file